Parts of a Plant – Interesting Facts for Kids

 5. Flower

 This reproductive organ of a flowering plant makes seeds that become new plants.
-Flowers also attract pollinators that help with the fertilization process of the plant and results in fruits.
+Flowers also attract pollinators that help with the fertilisation process of the plant and results in fruits.
 They can also be a rich source of food for living organisms like humans, birds and animals.

 6. Seed